ShroXd/blog-next/pages/blogs/red-black-tree.md

 ![](https://raw.githubusercontent.com/ShroXd/img-hosting/main/blog/20221120143614.png)

+We don't need to go through the whole process for each node.
+Instead, we need to determine which state the current node is in and call these methods in turn.
+Another aspect of this algorithm is the root node.
+Recalling that the red edge means the node should be considered "glued to" its parent node.
+It's obvious that the root node doesn't have any parent node.
+In that case, we can make the root node to be black cause it never breaks the perfectly black balanced.
 As you will see in the following code, the final implementation of insertion is extremely simple, with only three if-statements.

 ```kotlin
 private fun balance(node: Node<K, V>): Node<K, V> {